Ethos, Pathos, Logos: Video Edition

 Finally, logos is about logic.
 You’ve convinced the viewer why you are credible and poked at their emotions, but consumers are logical decision makers.
 Tell them why they should go out and use their hard-earned money to purchase your product.
 This is where the facts and figures enter, or at least your persuasive argument.
 Prove that you are better than your competitor, which may or may not require hard stats and data.

 In this Bounty commercial, they appeal to the logical side of parents who have messy children.
 Bounty juxtaposes their super absorbent paper towels to a generic brand to show how much better their product is.
 The idea is that parents can get more out of each roll with Bounty and it “is two times more absorbent than the leading ordinary brand.”
 This paints Bounty as an easy, logical choice for parents.

-Alanna Goodman is the marketing and communications intern at Green Buzz Agency.
+Alanna Goodman, Marketing and Communications at Green Buzz Agency.

 Andrew David and Emily Herman contributed to this post.